171 further coronavirus cases in Mansfield

-The number of coronavirus cases in Mansfield increased by 112 in the last 24 hours, official figures show.
+The number of coronavirus cases in Mansfield increased by 171 over the weekend, official figures show.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in the relevant district.